 What the heck is Andorra, you might ask?
 Not everyone is aware of the existence of this tiny country in the Pyrenees, cozily tucked between Spain and France.
 But since our family has an uncommon obsession with tiny European countries, we decided to take a side trip to this curious microstate on one of our road trips.
-We have now visited a few tiny countries in Europe including Luxembourg, Malta, Monaco and Vatican City.
+We have now visited a few tiny countries in Europe including Luxembourg, Malta, Monaco and Vatican City and Liechtenstein.

 What the heck is Andorra?